COMMUNITY

 Abundant Gas Supply: The State of Texas offers the deepest inventory of economic natural gas in the world, with the Permian Basin and Eagle Ford Shale together holding an estimated 700 trillion cubic feet of remaining low-cost resource

-More Sustainable LNG: Combining emissions reduction associated with our planned carbon capture and storage project, responsibly sourced gas, and our pledge to use net-zero electricity
+More Sustainable LNG: Combining emissions reduction associated with our proposed carbon capture and storage project, responsibly sourced gas, and our pledge to use net-zero electricity

 “NextDecade is constantly demonstrating its commitment to Cameron County and communities throughout the Rio Grande Valley.
 We are eager to make the Valley a center for low carbon intensive energy and emissions reduction, demonstrating the positive impacts of high-skilled job creation and the international competitiveness of more sustainable U.S. energy supply.”